 Warning: Do not press the button for more than 15 seconds, as this will perform a factory reset and restore all factory default settings.
 You’ll lose any settings you’ve customized, such as your Network Name (SSID), Network Password (Key), parental controls, firewall settings, etc.

-To learn more about a factory reset, including other reset functions, see the Wireless Gateway User Guide.
+To learn more about a factory reset, including other reset functions, see the Wireless Gateway User and Quick Start Guides.

 Steps may vary for other routers and or non-Comcast gateways.
 If you don’t have a wireless gateway, here is a general set of instructions on how to reset a router.
 For specific directions, refer to your device’s documentation.

 - Locate the Reset button, usually located at the back of your router.

 - For routers with external Reset buttons, press and hold for about 10 seconds, or until the power light blinks.